codykonior/Jojoba/README.md

 #### Example

 Any function using Jojoba needs a minimum of:
-* A string type ValueFromPipeline or ValueFromPipelineByPropertyName argument with a name or alias of InputObject.
+* A string type pipeline input with a name or alias of InputObject. _Don't use an array_.
-* A ValueFromRemainingArguments argument of any name.
-Any switches for Jojoba will use the -Jojoba prefix.
+* A ValueFromRemainingArguments argument of any name. _Switches intended for Jojoba will use the -Jojoba prefix._
-* `Start-Jojoba {}` wrapping code in the process block.
+* `Start-Jojoba {}` wrapping all code in the process block.
 * `Publish-Jojoba` in the end block.

-Any parameters not sent through the pipeline will be serialized to strings and so should be limited to simple types: ints, strings, bools, and switches.
+Any parameters not sent through the pipeline will be serialized to strings and so should be limited to simple types: ints, strings, string arrays, bools, and switches.

 ``` powershell
 function Test-ComputerPing {